Benchmarking Study FAQs

 The Drill Down Report is a way for you to really engage with the results of your questionnaire and look at any measures of particular interest in greater detail.

 From here you can also access and download the Volume Two Reports which are sector-wide and not specific to your organisation.
 This contains an executive summary of the findings.

 The Volume One Reports are specific to your organisation and compare your scores for each measure to your peer scores and the whole sample.
-It also indicate where you are comparable, different, or significantly different by colour coding results.
+It also indicates where you are comparable, different, or significantly different by colour coding results.
 You can also see the percent rank and any previous scores:

 The Volume Two Reports include the results for the whole sample and paint a picture of the sector as a whole.
 They include data broken down by organisation size and sub-sector, alongside an executive summary.